 Stiftung Brandenburgische Gedenkstätten Gedenkstätte und Museum Sachsenhausen

-Study days enable an in-depth, methodically varied and competence-oriented approach to the site and its history.
+Workshops enable an in-depth, methodically varied and competence-oriented approach to the site and its history.
 They include an overview tour, the independent examination of selected subject areas as well as a final assessment of results.

-What sources tell us – skill-oriented study days
+What sources tell us – skill-oriented workshops

 Research-based learning using sources is at the centre of these study days.
 Starting from a drawing by an inmate of the concentration camp, an archaeological find or a historic photo, participants will be able to develop their own questions and hypotheses, which they can then delve into during the course of the study day with a critical look at sources.
 In this way, they arrive at more general questions and gain an insight into various aspects of the camp’s history.